Jelly Beans Plant (Sedum rubrotinctum) Indoor Care, Propagation, Problems with Remedies

 Pruning

-Pruning Jelly Beans Plant requires the removal of dead and diseased leaves to maintain the plant neat and tidy as well as discourage pest and disease infestations.
+Pruning Jelly Beans Plant requires the removal of dead and diseased leaves to maintain the plant neat as well as discourage pest and disease infestations.

 Propagation